“Where is the butt whistle?!” my husband shouted over the frantic screams of our baby.

 This screaming leads to swallowing more air, which in turn makes the pain worse.
 It’s a vicious cycle.

 Once you get on this merry go round from hell, it’s hard to get off.

-If you are clueless like my husband and I, you probably have little NO idea what your baby’s cries mean.
+If you are anything like my husband and I, 80% of the time you have no idea what your baby’s cries mean.